d3/d3-dsv/README.md

 ]
 ```

-The returned array also exposes a `columns` property containing the column names in input order (in contrast to Object.keys, whose iteration order is arbitrary).
+The returned array also exposes a `columns` property containing the column names, possibly deduplicated, in input order (in contrast to Object.keys, whose iteration order is arbitrary).
 For example:

 ```js
 data.columns; // ["Year", "Make", "Model", "Length"]